simhaonline/EmailMarketingAutomation/README.md

-# How to automate Email Marketing using Google AppScripts?
+# How to Automate Email Marketing using Google AppScripts?
 This tutorial covers how to customized Google Slides for a bulk of customers in your Google Spreadsheets, and do a mass mailing with the slides as an attachment.

 Here's an example of spreadsheets with customers info we are going to merge.